MicrosoftDocs/VBA-Docs/api/PowerPoint.AnimationPoints.md

 End Sub
 ```

 Transitions from one animation point to another can sometimes be abrupt or choppy.
 Use the [Smooth](PowerPoint.AnimationPoints.Smooth.md)property to make transitions smoother.
-This example smoothes the transitions between animation points.
+This example smooths the transitions between animation points.